Hamsa2002/foundations-cs-python/README.md

-# This is m first Github project
+# This is my first Github project